 Long-term climate for Jellinbah Mine was obtained from the SILO climate database facility hosted by the Department of Science, Information Technology, and Innovation (DSITI).
-A SILO Patched Point Data climate series was obtained for the New Caledonia Station (35132) until 2016, which is located about 5 km from Jellinbah Mine, and combined with point data for Jellinbah Mine until 2023.
-The variation in annual rainfall totals (based on the water year defined in the EA; 1st July to 30th June) is presented in Figure 5.1 and indicates a median site rainfall of 538 mm.
+The climate series is comprised of SILO Patched Point Data for the New Caledonia Station (35132) up to 2021 and data drill climate data for Jellinbah Mine up to 2024.
+The variation in annual rainfall totals (based on the water year defined in the EA; 1st July to 30th June) is presented in Figure 5.1 and indicates a median annual rainfall of 555 mm.